timothylimyl/SpaceApps_Hackathon/README.md

 ## Plant Disease Diagnosis

 This repository consist of a simple prototype/proof of an AI system that is able to classify different plant diseases.
 We used the FastAI API to train on our dataset.
-The dataset was obtained from PlantVillage.[PlantVillage](https://arxiv.org/abs/1511.08060)is an open-source dataset consisting of over 50,000 expertly curated images of healthy and infected leaves of crop plants.
+The dataset was obtained from PlantVillage.
+[PlantVillage](https://arxiv.org/abs/1511.08060) is an open-source dataset consisting of over 50,000 expertly curated images of healthy and infected leaves of crop plants.

 In this case of our proof, we decided to train on a subset of the PlantVillage dataset and took only three categories namely Tomato Healthy, Tomato Early Blight and Tomato Late Blight.
 Data used can be found [HERE](https://drive.google.com/drive/folders/1fLFJAc4h7pcL2QFuUs2R-R8-i32eg44L?usp=sharing), there is a total of 4500 raw images in it.
 Utilising a ResNet50 with data augmentation, we were already able to achieve  98.89% accuracy on the validation set consisting of 900 images (20% of 4500 raw images was used for validation) as seen of the confusion matrix below: